 Once you have the above information at hand, simply choose your preferred company formation package.
 The Non-Residents Package is designed for overseas customers and provides everything you will need to get started, including a business banking solution (see Step 2 below).

-However, if the price of this package is over your budget, you may wish to consider the Privacy Package at £29.99 or the All inclusive Package which is on special offer at £69.99.
+However, if the price of this package is over your budget, you may wish to consider the Privacy Package at £19.99 or the All-Inclusive Package which is on special offer at £139.99.
 Both of these company formation packages will provide the all-important registered office that you will need to set up a UK limited company.

 5. Registering your company